The Castle Town of Kiomono and Historical Townscape

 Bungo Beppu Bay Chirimen

 Chirimen is the name given to whitebait after it is first boiled then dried.
-Chirimen in Beppu Bay is becoming popular as a gourmet food and it accounts for 80% of chirimen produced within Oita Prefecture.
+Bungo Beppu Chirimen are only the ones caught in Beppu Bay.
+Fresh whitebait is dried under the sun which condenses the natural taste of the fish.

 Morie Bay Oyster